Direct Bangladesh-Pakistan Flights To Resume After 14 Years

 "We are relaunching the Dhaka-Karachi route with two weekly flights," airline manager Bosra Islam told AFP on Thursday.

-Bangladesh and Pakistan - geographically divided by more than 1,500 kilometres (930 miles) by India - were once one nation.
-They split after a bitter war in 1971.
+Bangladesh and Pakistan -- geographically divided by more than 1,500 kilometres (930 miles) by India -- were once one nation.

 "The resumption of direct flights will significantly improve connectivity between Bangladesh and Pakistan, supporting business travel, tourism, and family reunions," Biman Bangladesh Airlines said in a statement.